 Understanding the Messages of your Body

-Recently inspired by a book I read on understanding the messages of your body I felt inspired to write about my discovery of the interconnection of body and mind.
-The book was by Jean Pierre Barral titled, How to interpret physical and emotional signals to achieve optimal health.
-It’s a book I recommend to the yoga teacher trainees or order to bring context and validity to body/mind links which Yoga connects us with.
-Its a book I would recommend to anyone wanting to know more about this juicy topic.
+Recently inspired by a book I read called, Understanding the messages of your Body by Jean Pierre Barral How to interpret physical and emotional signals to achieve optimal health I felt inspired to write about my discovery of the interconnection of body and mind.
+It’s a book I recommend to Yoga Teacher trainees to to bring context and validity to body/mind links which Yoga connects us with.
+Its a book I would recommend to anyone wanting to know more about this fascinating yet relevant topic.

 If our respiratory system is weak this relates to the lungs.
 Lung people can feel locked in as well as inhibited.
 They can be afraid to stand tall and can have a tendency to stand back.
 Having self-confidence enough to occupy your personal power and territory can be a challenge.